Dehydrated Meat: A Culinary Marvel

 We use our vacuum sealer for foods like jerky, but we find it especially handy when we are buying bulk meat from Costco, like those huge tenderloins.
 We portion them up and vacuum seal them before we throw them in the freezer so they last a very long time.

-Now, the burning question – can dehydrated meat and dehydrated foods be refrigerated?
+Now, the burning question: can dehydrated meat and dehydrated foods be refrigerated?
 While dehydrated meat is designed to thrive in dry conditions, refrigeration can still play a role in dehydrated meat and home food preservation.

-Long-Term Storage: Stick to Dry Environments
+For Long-Term Jerky Storage: Stick to Dry Environments

 FAQ: Insights into Making and Storing Beef Jerky